 Tips for perfect pruning:

 If you want to keep your lavender thriving, here’s what we recommend:

-- Avoid cutting lavender back to the old wood; this prevents new branches from forming.
+Avoid cutting lavender back into the old wood; this prevents new branches from forming.

 So prune your plants every year before the middle of September, and you’ll reap the benefits for years to come.